danyaberezun/danyaberezun.github.io/teaching/index.md

 ---

-## Intoruction to Functional programming
+## Introduction to Functional programming

 The course is an introduction to functional programming.
 We will discuss some basic concepts and approaches in this area, such as lambda calculus and reduction orders, lazy evaluation, type systems and type inference, polymorphism, inductive and functional data structures, folds, memoization, continuations, algebraic data structures, functors, monads, recursion schemes, proof of program properties, etc.